Mystik-Spiral/l4d_ReverseBurn_and_ExplosionAnnouncer/README.md

 When these plugins are combined, griefers cannot inflict friendly-fire, molotov (throwable burns), or gascan (explosion type burns) damage, yet skilled players will likely not notice any difference in game play.

 Credits:

-This plugin began life as "Explosion Announcer" by Marttt.
+This plugin began life as **[Explosion Announcer](https://forums.alliedmods.net/showthread.php?t=328006)** by Marttt.
 None of the original code was changed, I just added the Reverse Burn feature to it since it already kept track of when an entity was exploded and announced who did it.
 I hooked on to that announcement to track whether that explosion burned other players.

 Want to contribute code enhancements?
 Create a pull request using this GitHub repository: